engalejandrovargas/Prediction-of-Credit-quota/README.md

 Based on Based on the financial information of real companies, it seeks to generate a prediction model of the credit quota that could be assigned.

 KEY POINTS
-* The Inside cell has an internal dictionary that displays the financial content of each company.
+* Inside the cells of the Excel data there is an internal dictionary that displays the financial content of each company.
 * Both P&Gs and balance sheets are different for each company, so it was necessary to find a method to keep all the information of each company.
 * Most of the fields and information provided for each company are different.
-So, in other words same variables probably has a different name.
+So, in other words same variables probably have a different name.

 This is an example of the P&G of some company: